18Yuliya18/cinema_shop_heroku/README.md

 ## General info
 You can find my project on this [link](http://cinemashop.herokuapp.com/login) Lets sign in with login: "admin@i.ua", password: "admin123".
+You can add new models by using [postman](https://www.postman.com/).
+For example:
+* movie-sessions in JSON format: {"movieId":"1","cinemaHallId":"1","showTime":"20.11.2021 11:11"}
+* movie in JSON format: {"movie": "1+1","description": "Wow"}
+* cinema hall in Json format: {"capacity": "100","description": "Boston"}
+Other valid operations yoe can find in SecurityConfig class
 ____
 ## Technologies
 * Java 11